negiiirah/Literature-Review-On-Digitalization-Of-Conveyor-Belt/README.md

 In the realm of industrial operations, conveyor belts play a pivotal role in streamlining the transportation of materials across various sectors, including mining, cement, food production, and more.
 These systems are heralded for their efficiency and the environmental benefits they offer over other transportation methods.
 The focus of recent research, is on the evolution of conveyor belt design, emphasizing modifications and technological advancements aimed at minimizing system failures, reducing maintenance costs, and enhancing overall safety and efficiency.
 ### Conveyor Belt System Overview

 Conveyor belts are integral to modern industrial operations, offering a continuous transportation solution that is both efficient and environmentally friendly.
 They stand out for their ability to move large volumes of material with minimal noise and air pollution, making them a preferred choice in industries where these factors are critical.
 The design and operational efficiency of these systems are crucial, with the driving drum and belt being key components.
-Employing the principle of friction, these systems initiate mechanical drive, emphasizing the importance of optimizing energy use and enhancing safety measures to improve overall system performance.
+Employing the principle of friction, these systems initiate mechanical drive, emphasizing the importance of optimizing energy use and enhancing safety measures to improve overall system performance.[2]

 ### Design Innovations and Technological Advancements